Athush30/Smart_Glass/README.md

    - Height Data: Monitors the actual height of obstacles in the user's path.
    - Obstacle Detection: Ensures safe navigation by detecting and alerting the user about obstacles ahead.

+3. **Obstacle Detection**
+   -Range Estimation: Detects the distance to obstacles and warns the user through the servo.

 3. **Web Interface**
    A sleek, responsive web interface for monitoring and controlling the glasses.
 Built with HTML, CSS, and JavaScript.